 Ava DuVernay’s Oscar-nominated exploration of the deep-rooted racial inequalities in America’s prison system is available to stream for free on Netflix’s YouTube channel.

-This gripping film, which traces the years of clashes, political conflict, and racial tension between the MOVE organization and Philadelphia Police that culminated in one of the darkest days in Philadelphia’s history, is available to stream free during the month of June courtesy of Kino Lorber and Zeitgeist Films.
+This gripping film, which traces the years of clashes, political conflict, and racial tension between the MOVE organization and Philadelphia Police that culminated in one of the darkest days in Philadelphia’s history, was available to stream for free during the month of June, courtesy of Kino Lorber and Zeitgeist Films.
+Learn where to stream or rent the film here.

 Filmmaker Yance Ford documents the convergence of racial injustice, grief, and family after the murder of his brother in this Oscar-nominated documentary, made available to stream free on Netflix’s YouTube channel.

-Selma, Ava DuVernay’s 2014 dramatic telling of Dr. Martin Luther King, Jr.’s 1965 march for voting rights in Selma, Alabama, will be available to stream for free on all platforms for the rest of June, courtesy of Paramount Pictures.
+Selma, Ava DuVernay’s 2014 dramatic telling of Dr. Martin Luther King, Jr.’s 1965 march for voting rights in Selma, Alabama, was made available to stream for free through June, courtesy of Paramount Pictures.
+Learn where to stream or rent the film here.

 Monsters and Men, Reinaldo Marcus Green’s 2018 debut feature about a police shooting of an unarmed black man, is streaming for free on YouTube courtesy of NEON Rated.
 The distributor also has provided a discussion guide to help facilitate deeper conversations about the film and its themes.
 Find the YouTube link and more information on the distributor’s site.